Roll up your sleeves: the jobs you need to do before the end of January - Horse & Hound

 ➤ Girths that have come unstitched — stitch or ditch them

-➤ Take items you no longer need to the second-hand shop, car boot sale or sell them on eBay
+➤ Take items you no longer need to the second-hand shop, car boot sale or sell them online

 ➤ Ensure your summer rugs are washed and repaired in preparation for use in a few months.
 There’s wishful thinking!